MineDisco/Minecraft-Discord-Bot-Bukkit/README.md

 * Death notices
 * Advancement messages
 * Join/quit messages (with a count of the current players online)
+* Server status to specific Discord Channel with list of users currently online
 * Server "say" messages from the server console

 ## Requirements